milvus-io/milvus/docs/developer_guides/appendix_a_basic_components.md

     LeaseID    clientv3.LeaseID
 }

+var (
+	globalServerID = int64(-1)
+)

+// NewSession is a helper to build Session object.LeaseID will be assigned after
+// registeration.
+func NewSession(serverID int64, serverName, address string) *Session {}

+// GlobalServerID returns [singleton] ServerID.
+// Before SetGlobalServerID, GlobalServerID() returns -1
+func GlobalServerID() int64 {}

+// SetGlobalServerID sets the [singleton] ServerID.
+ServerID returned by
+// GlobalServerID().
+Those who use GlobalServerID should call SetGlobalServerID()
+// as early as possible in main() before use ServerID. func SetGlobalServerID(id int64) {}

-// GetServerID gets id from etcd with key: metaRootPath + "/services/ServerID"
+// GetServerID gets id from etcd with key: metaRootPath + "/services/id"
-// Each server get ServerID and add one to ServerID GetServerID(){}
+// Each server get ServerID and add one to id. func GetServerID(etcd *etcdkv.EtcdKV) (int64, error) {}

 // RegisterService registers the service to etcd so that other services
 // can find that the service is online and issue subsequent operations